 Welcome to the Library and Information Science program!
-We offer master’s degrees in Library Science and in Health Information Technology to prepare you to collect, organize, provide access to, analyze, preserve, and manage information technology in support of the information needs of various users.
-The knowledge and skills you will obtain from these programs will prepare you to overcome information management challenges in the 21st Century.
+We offer master’s degrees in Library Science and in Health Information Technology to prepare you to collect, organize, provide access to, analyze, preserve, and manage information and technology in support of the information needs of various users.
+The knowledge and skills you will obtain from these programs will prepare you to overcome information management challenges in the 21st century.
 Located in the capital of the nation, we are well connected to libraries, archives, museums, hospitals, and many information centers in the Washington Metropolitan area.
 You will have the opportunity to enrich your learning and career preparation by doing practicums in various information-intensive environments.

 Master of Science in Library Science (MSLIS)

 In today's information intensive society, the demand for professionals with the ability to manage information and help people navigate the changing information environment is very high.
 Our dynamic graduates assist users and organizations in finding information, making sense of information, and using information to support decision making.
 The roles of information professionals are expanding and becoming more stimulating and rewarding than ever.

 Graduates of the MSLIS program might find themselves employed in traditional library settings such as academic, K-12 school libraries or special libraries serving government agencies, corporate businesses, non-profits, or organizations that make intensive use of information, such as think tanks.
 They may work as reference librarians, information architects, managers of information systems, and digital librarians.
 Our alumni are found in the Library of Congress, in law firms and various other agencies and libraries in the D.C. area, around the country and internationally.